 Framework region sequencing

-Using the residue frequency tables (figure S3) from both STITCH runs, as well as a residue frequency table generated from the IMGT database, FR candidate sequences were generated by to expand ambiguous residues into sequence candidates (figure S3).
+Using the residue frequency tables (figure S3) from both STITCH runs, as well as a residue frequency table generated from the IMGT database, FR candidate sequences were generated by converting ambiguous residues into sequence candidates (figure S3).
 This yielded between 1 and 756 candidates per target FR (Supplementary Table S4) and included the correct candidate for all benchmark samples (i.e., the monoclonal and mix sample).
-These candidates were evaluated against BU and MD evidence and ranked by the summed rank of the resulting scores.
-For BU scoring, the Multiscore was used, which represents the depth coverage of exact sequence matches longer than 6 residues, weighted by match length.
-For MD scoring, the Spectrumscore was used, which represents the overlap between theoretical fragments of the sequence and peaks in the MD fragmentation spectrum (Supplementary Table S5).
-The Spectrumscore is obtained using the sliding window scoring algorithm, which also outputs the optimal prefix- and suffix- mass of a given contig (Figure S2).
-Candidates missing highly conserved residues (Cys23, Cys104), and terminal segment (i.e., FR1 and FR4) candidates with highly unlikely prefix- or suffix- masses were removed in a first pass filtering step.
+These candidates were evaluated against BU- and MD-MS evidence and ranked by a combination of the resulting scores.
+For BU-MS scoring, a score was used that represents the depth of coverage of exact sequence matches longer than 6 residues, weighted by match length (termed Multi-score).
+For MD-MS scoring, a score was used that represents the overlap between theoretical fragments of the sequence and peaks in the MD fragmentation spectrum (Spectrumscore; Supplementary Table S5).
+The Spectrumscore is obtained using a sliding window scoring algorithm, which also outputs the optimal prefix- and suffix- mass of a given contig (Figure S2).
+Candidates missing highly conserved residues (Cys23, Cys104) as well as terminal segment (i.e., FR1 and FR4) candidates with highly unlikely prefix- or suffix- masses were removed in a first pass filtering step.
 This reduced the pools to a maximum of 90 candidates.

-We further filtered the candidate pools to a maximum of 40 candidates (Supplementary Table S4) without eliminating any correct candidates through manual inspection of the scores.
+We further filtered the candidate pools to a maximum of 40 candidates (Supplementary Table S4) without eliminating any correct candidates (determined by manual inspection of the scores).
 For the monoclonal sample, the correct FR1 candidate was ranked #1 (50.1#1, 51.2k#1) with a large discrepancy between scores (supplementary figure X).
-As FR2-4 only had one candidate each, no selection was needed.
-However, it was encouraging to see that the sliding window algorithm was able to correctly determine the prefix- masses for these contigs, with a maximum error of 18 ppm.
+As FR2, FR3, and FR4 only had one candidate each, no selection was needed.
+However, it was encouraging to see that the sliding window algorithm was able to correctly determine the prefix- masses for these contigs with a mass error that did not exceed 18 ppm.

-The candidate pools for the mix sample could be filtered down from 240, 756, 5 and 4 candidates to 40, 7, 1 and 2 candidates for FR1-4 respectively (table S4).
+The candidate pools for the mix sample could be filtered down from 240, 756, 5 and 4 candidates to 40, 7, 1 and 2 candidates for al FR’s respectively (table S4).
 For FR1, we reject 200 candidates in the first pass, leaving 40 candidates.
-No further filtering was possible, as the fragment and read coverages are too low for confident filtering (max 2 fragments, and no read coverage past Cys23).
+No further filtering was possible, as the fragment and read coverages are too low for confident filtering (maximum of 2 fragments and no read coverage past Cys23).
 The FR2 candidates have an extremely high degree of overlapping scores due to low read coverage of the n-terminal ambiguous residues (figure 2b) and a near total overlap of theoretical fragments for these candidates.
 We rejected the lower Spectrumscores (105.79 vs 121.247) as they represent the same fragment matches but without a matched c2 fragment.
 This reduced the candidate pool from 756 to 84 candidates.
 Subsequent filtering using the Multiscore (rejecting 8.9k vs 9.4k) left only 7 candidates, representing a single remaining ambiguous N-terminal residue.
-For FR3 only 1 out of 5 candidates had the highly conserved Cys104, so we rejected all other candidates.
-For FR4 we reject all candidates not starting with the conserved Trp118 but consider difference in Multiscore for the remaining 2 candidates too small too reject either, doubly so because BU evidence can be misleading due to the presence of other clones in the sample.
+For FR3, only 1 out of 5 candidates had the highly conserved Cys104, so we rejected all other candidates.
+For FR4, we rejected all candidates not starting with the conserved Trp118 but considered the difference in Multiscore for the remaining 2 candidates too small to reject either.

 Complementarity determining region sequencing